-Missionaries use the verses with which we began this chapter to "prove" that the Messiah is G-d Himself in the person of Jesus.
-When reading the following passages, it is important to remember that he was never anointed, as he himself admitted:
+Missionaries use these verses under discussion to "prove" that the Messiah is G-d Himself in the person of Jesus.
+But he was never anointed, as he himself admitted:

 You did not anoint my head with oil, but she has anointed my feet with ointment.

-This passage appears in Acts 4:25--26 in reference to Jesus.
-Yet King David, the writer of this Psalm, was this anointed king:
+Acts 4:25-26 has this verse referring to Jesus.
+But King David, the writer of this Psalm is this anointed king: